littleosbook/aenix/doc/book/file_systems.md

 What abstraction should we use for reading and writing to devices such as the screen and the keyboard?

-With a virtual file system (VFS) we create an abstraction on top of any actual file systems we might have.
-The VFS mainly supplies the path system and file hierarchy, and delegates actually dealing with files to the real file systems.
+With a virtual file system (VFS) we create an abstraction on top of any real file systems we might have.
+The VFS mainly supplies the path system and file hierarchy, and delegates actually dealing with files to the underlying file systems.
 The original paper on VFS is succinct, concrete, and well worth a read.
 See further reading ????.

 With a VFS we can mount a special file system on `/dev`, which handles all devices such as keyboards and the screen.
 Or we can take the traditional UNIX